-What is Partnering Success?
+What is Partnering Success in Channel Management?

 Partnering success is when companies and their partners achieve shared goals.
 This includes growing revenue and keeping customers happy.
 It means both sides benefit from the relationship.
 Good partner programs and support help create this success.
 It builds strong, lasting partnerships.